craftweg/website/priv/posts/2024-07-09-when-you-are-open.md

 ---
-title: "The technology does matter"
+title: "When you are open"
 description: "While many companies see openness as a business risk, I see it as an opportunity to build a different type of company."
 tags: ["Business", "Values"]
 ---